1997 Pacific hurricane season: Tropical Storm Carlos

 On June 22, showers increased associated with a tropical wave several hundred miles away from land.
 Three days later, deep convection became more concentrated, and the system became a tropical depression.
 It intensified into Tropical Storm Carlos as banding features increased and the outflow became better defined.
 As it moved west, convection diminished as Carlos moved into cooler water.
 Shortly thereafter, increased wind shear took its toll on Carlos as the low-level center became exposed from the deep convection.
 Carlos weakened into a depression early on June 27, and dissipated June 28.
 However, a swirl of clouds remained for a couple of days.
 Except for Socorro Island, which the system passed close to, Carlos never threatened land.
 No indications of casualties or damage were reported.

 Tropical Depression Five-E

 On the afternoon of June 29, Tropical Depression Five-E formed.
 It erratically moved westward.
 On July 1, the depression weakened slightly, but quickly reintensified.
 It dissipated on July 4, without even threatening land.

+During July 1, an upper-level low to the south of Baja California cut off the north-easterly vertical windshear that the depression had been encountering, which caused deep convection to redevelop near the systems center and the NHC to resume issuing advisories.